adikele/skills-bar-graphs/README.md

 Last Updated: 16th May 2022

 # skills-bar-graphs
-Plots bargraphs of a user's language proficiency for user-selected languages.
+Plots bargraphs of a user's language proficiency levels for user-selected languages.<br/>
 The project website can be found at: https://skills-bar.lm.r.appspot.com/

 An example of a bargraph plot: